American Eagle (Marvel Comics): Fictional character biography

 After the 2006 "Civil War" storyline, Jason Strongbow confirms to his friend Steve Rogers that he is strongly against the Super-Human Registration Act, and is planning to fight Iron Man over it.
 He also bears a new costume with fewer stereotypically Native American attributes, including a leather jacket and a helmet resembling the head and beak of a bald eagle.
 It is his intent to prevent the Steel Spider from direct confrontation with an angry group of men from Jason's Navajo reservation by persuading the Steel Spider to ease up on his zealous vigilante act.
-By talking to Ollie, he hopes to defuse a time bomb of local violence just waiting to explode.

-The Eagle finds the Steel Spider in downtown Phoenix, Arizona, as the Thunderbolts unexpectedly arrive.
-Ollie argues that they will try to kill him and replace him with "Some Good Government Worker".
+American Eagle finds the Steel Spider in downtown Phoenix, Arizona, as the Thunderbolts unexpectedly arrive.
+Steel Spider argues that they will try to kill him and replace him with "Some Good Government Worker".
 When the Thunderbolts eventually do emerge, Jason decides to ally himself with Steel Spider, shooting the team's leader, Moonstone, through the wrist with a crossbow bolt.
-After a prolonged fight, Sepulchre becomes involved, and the three defeat Venom, the Swordsman, Songbird, and Radioactive Man.
-Though the latter two wish to try to defeat them using the old team's methods, leaving Sepulchre and the Eagle, Moonstone orders that Bullseye cripple the Eagle in the same way he did Jack Flag.
-The issue ends with Songbird, Radioactive Man, Penance and Venom squaring up against Steel Spider, Sepulchre and Jason, in what Steel Spider describes as 'almost ... a fair fight'.
-The Eagle ends up crippling Bullseye before making his escape.
+After a prolonged fight, Sepulchre becomes involved, and the three defeat Venom, Swordsman, Songbird, and Radioactive Man.

-A news reporter stated that because American Eagle lives on a Native American Reservation he is exempt from the Registration Act, and that the Commission on Superhuman Activities would take no action against him because of this.
+A news reporter stated that because American Eagle lives on a Native American reservation he is exempt from the Registration Act, and that the Commission on Superhuman Activities would take no action against him because of this.

-During the 2008-09 "Dark Reign" storyline, it is revealed that Jason is hiding James Rhodes' mother inside the Navajo County.
-Norman Osborn later tries to convince him to subdue War Machine, because he has no jurisdiction over Strongbow.
-Jason refuses to act for anyone other than the interests of the Navajo and fights together with War Machine against a "Giant Ultimo Head" Rhodes stumbled upon along the way to find the men behind the "Ultimo Virus" deployed in Acquiria.
+During the "Dark Reign" storyline, it is revealed that Jason is hiding James Rhodes' mother inside the Navajo County.
+Norman Osborn later tries to convince him to subdue War Machine, because he has no jurisdiction over Jason.
+Jason refuses to act for anyone other than the interests of the Navajo and fights together with War Machine against a giant Ultimo head Rhodes had found.

-During the 2011 "Fear Itself" storyline, American Eagle deals with the fear and chaos in Bleachville as well as drug traffickers and the town's mayor.